BarisAlbayrakIEEE/cpp/README.md

 ///               as we do not inspect all objects sharing the ownership of an object
 ///               when the object is modified.
 ///               Hence, the coordinate setter of Point class has side effects.
-///            6.
+///            f.
 Many people consider that, for C++, the exceptions are side effects,
 ///               as C++ does not have exception specification in the function definition (e.g. Java).
 ///               The clients are not constrained to take the required action
 ///               when an exception is thrown by the called function.